baichen-du/baichen-du.github.io/index.md

 <div style="text-align: justify">
 &#8226; POLI3148: Data Science in Politics and Public Administration (2024 Fall, Instructor: Haohan Chen)
 <br>
-Data Science in Political Science with Python: Python Basics, data wrangling with Pandas, visulization with seaborn, geospatial analysis, text analysis, machine learning, and advnaced topics in TM and ML.
+Data Science in Political Science with Python: Python Basics, data wrangling with Pandas, visulization with Seaborn, geospatial analysis with Geopandas, text analysis with SpaCy, regression and machine learning with scikit-learn, and advnaced topics in TM and ML with transformers.
+To access course files, please click <a href="https://github.com/baichen-du/POLI3148-1A_24Fall_HKU/" target="_blank">here</a>.
 <br>
 <br>
 </div>